gabrielvalee/OpenSSL-SimpleDecoder/README.md

     main()
 ```

-The code will do:
+The code will:
  1. Get the files and words
  2. Try all words for a file and modify then to try again until find the correct one or until try every word.
  3. Change to the next file and try again.

-To decode the files is used `openssl` with the arguments `enc -d -aes-256-cbc -pbkdf2 -salt -in file.enc -out decoded.txt -pass pass:Wordtotry` with `file.enc` being the file that will be decoded, `decoded.txt` being the file decoded and `Wordtotry` being the password.
+`Openssl` is used to decode the files with the following arguments `enc -d -aes-256-cbc -pbkdf2 -salt -in file.enc -out decoded.txt -pass pass:Wordtotry` with `file.enc` being the file that will be decoded, `decoded.txt` being the file decoded and `Wordtotry` being the password.